 \subsection{Acknowledgments}

-I am extremely grateful to Andrew Granville, Benedict Gross, Robert Guralnick, Daniel Leftin, Eilidh McKemmie, Robert Lemke Oliver, Andrew O'Desky, Peter Sarnak, Jean-Pierre Serre, Arul~Shankar, Artane Siad, Frank Thorne, Xiaoheng Wang, and the anonymous referee for numerous helpful conversations and comments on earlier drafts of this manuscript.
+I am extremely grateful to Andrew Granville, Benedict Gross, Robert Guralnick, Eilidh McKemmie, Robert Lemke Oliver, Danny Neftin, Andrew O'Desky, Peter Sarnak, Jean-Pierre Serre, Arul~Shankar, Artane Siad, Frank Thorne, Xiaoheng Wang, and the anonymous referees for numerous helpful conversations and comments on earlier drafts of this manuscript.
 The author was supported by a Simons Investigator Grant and NSF grant~DMS-1001828.

 {Princeton University}

 {e-mail: bhargava@math.princeton.edu}